jordypereira/boeken-uc/README.md

 >5 Dec 2016

-CRUD Table to get an overview of books
+CRUD Table to get an overview of books.
+With Auth!

 ## Tech Stack
 - PHP